coolwonny/SNS-sentiment-and-stock-price-movement/README.md

 ![wordcloud](Images/yahoo_finance_wordcloud.PNG)

 ---
+## Conclusion

+Based on our research and analysis, we conclude as followings:

+- TextBlob can be a good tool in terms of having subjectivity scores, comparing to Vader which only gives polarity-oriented ones.

+- Less subjective texts tend to give more distinguishable results than those are not.

+- Likewise, texts generated within market hours are more distinguishable in figuring out correlations than those are not.

+- Positive Elon Musk(CEO) tweets in more objective tones have some impact on price (return).
+We may interpret it that **stock investors are more responsive to his positive tweets based on factual information than those with subjective sentiments**.

+- Mass texts from Twitter or Reddit showed a meaningful relationship between stock price and the number of texts.
+The more texts, the more price movement observed.

+- We couldn't find any meaningful correlation out of Tesla Company Tweets in terms of stock price.
+The small number of data might have made it difficult to observe (Tesla company does not tweet often, especially for the last six months).

+- We might be able to use the sentiment analysis as one of indicators in building an algorithmic trading.

+---
 ## **WRAP UP AND OUTSTANDING QUESTIONS**

 1. Review and testing of the “aftermarket” text data may provide additional lead indicators for next days opening.